How the pandemic has affected the funeral arrangements

 The pandemic has forced the government to streamiline the registration process bringing it into the 21st century.
 Now the Doctor responsible for the certification of the death will email documents directly to the registrar in question.
 The family just need to call the registrar for an appointment to register the death over the phone.
 The registrar will also take payment for death certificates and send them in the post.

-"Our support and attention to detail is why the communities trust us and have done for generations."
+"Our support and attention to detail is why the community trust us and has done for generations."